Skip to Content

 Connecting to a consensus node endpoint (flag: --core.ip string) provides the light node with access to state queries (reading balances, submitting transactions, and other state-related queries).

-Here is an example of initializing the bridge node:
+Here is an example of initializing the bridge node on different networks:

 Run the bridge node